AlekseiStalker/Token_ICO/README.md

 The basic logic is contained in the contract TokenICO.sol

-## Main craracters of smart contract
+## Main characteristics of smart contract
 - Total contract creates 1md. tokens.
 - 2 million tokens are sold at preICO.
 - 98 million are stored on purse for payment of lotteries and bounty.